VictorAzariah/PathPlunderer/README.md

 - Accepts insecure communication using option `-k` (or) `--insecure`
 - Even if someone gives only the domain name in the URL field, it will automatically find the correct protocol for it
-- Accepting status codes in range (200-400) and sort them
+- Accept status codes in the range (200-400) and sort them
-- While being recursive stop the current path by using ctrl+c
+- While being recursive, stop the current path by using ctrl+c
-- `--timeout duration`                    HTTP Timeout (default 10s)
+- `--timeout duration`                    HTTP TIMEOUT (default 10s)
 - `-p`, `--proxy`                           Proxy to use for requests [http(s)://host:port]
 - `-r`, `--follow-redirect`                 Follow redirects
 - Showing the response size